DhayaaAnbajagane/Baryonification/README.md

 New_map = Runner.process()
 ```

 See the ```/examples``` folder for more notebooks demonstrating how to use the code for different applications.
+Some examples also download simulations from the [Ulagam Simulation Suite](https://arxiv.org/abs/2310.02349).

 ## Attribution